openMetadataInitiative/openMINDS_documentation/docs/shared/getting_started/minimal_openMINDS_instance.rst

 Creating a minimal instance
 ###########################

-Let us start with a simple "Person" instance, designed according to the `Person schema`_.
+Let us start with a simple Person instance, designed according to the `Person`_ schema.

 If you inspect the schema, you will see that only the property `preferredName`_ is required.
 The property accepts a single value of type ``"string"``.
 All other properties are optional.

-A minimal "Person" instance can therefore look like this:
+A minimal Person instance can therefore look like this:

 .. tabs:: instance-formatting